Controversial Street Names on an Italy Tour

 Political reactions behind Almirante’s name

-In 2022 the mayor of Rome, Roberto Gualtieri, refused to entitle a public park to Giorgio Almirante because “the city previously gained a Gold Medal for the events related to the Partisans Resistance and such values, as well as the history and the principles of the Italian Constitution, are not forgotten”.
+In 2022, the mayor of Rome, Roberto Gualtieri, refused to name a public park after Giorgio Almirante because “the city previously gained a Gold Medal for the events related to the Partisan Resistance and such values, as well as the history and the principles of the Italian Constitution, are not forgotten”.

-Alessandria is a city in Piedmont where in 2010 a newly-built roundabout entitled to Almirante raised critics.
-In order to keep public opinion quiet, it was decided to name other streets after important politicians such as Palmiro Togliatti, leader of the Communist political party, and Nilde Iotti, the first and only woman member of the same party to become the president of the Chamber of Deputies in 1979.
+Alessandria is a city in Piedmont where, in 2010, a newly-built roundabout dedicated to Almirante raised criticism.
+To maintain public silence, it was decided to name other streets after notable politicians, such as Palmiro Togliatti, leader of the Communist Party, and Nilde Iotti, the first and only woman member of the same party to become President of the Chamber of Deputies in 1979.

 These street names can be very divisive, as they serve as reminders of a turbulent period in Italian history.

-Giovanni Falcone e Paolo Borsellino, two heroes in the streets of Italy
+Giovanni Falcone and Paolo Borsellino, Two Heroes in the Streets of Italy

-8092 municipalities in Italy have entitled a total of 740 public spaces to either Falcone or Borsellino, the two most prominent prosecutor magistrates and fighters against the Sicilian mafia.
+A total of 8,092 municipalities in Italy have named 740 public spaces after Falcone or Borsellino, the two most prominent prosecutors and fighters against the Sicilian mafia.

 A few months later, Falcone’s friend and colleague Paolo Borsellino was also killed by a car bomb placed in central Palermo, while he was visiting his mother on a Sunday morning.

-Sadly, their accomplishments were not enough to protect their own lives and they became the symbols of all the good Italians who refuse to submit to the power of the mafia.
+Sadly, their accomplishments were not enough to protect their own lives, and they became the symbols of all the good Italians who refused to submit to the power of the mafia.
+While these names are widely celebrated, they can also be controversial.
+Debates often arise regarding the state’s failure to protect individuals and whether such tributes adequately address the ongoing fight against the Mafia.
+These names serve not only to honor the deceased but also as a call to action for the living.

-Therefore, it should not be a surprise that 44% of the street names entitled to Falcone and Borsellino are in the south of Italy, against 42% in the north and 14% in the center.
+It should not be a surprise that 44% of the street names named after Falcone and Borsellino are in the south of Italy, against 42% in the north and 14% in the center.

 This data is meant to confirm how the memory of these two men has been a resource to reject the association between the Mafia and Sicily, the region where everything began.